pickyourtrail_logo

 FAQs

-1. What is the best time to visit Italy overall?
+What are the best places to visit in Italy for first-time visitors?

 Italy is world-famous for its ancient history, Renaissance art, incredible cuisine (pizza, pasta, and gelato), scenic coastlines, and fashion — making it one of the most-visited countries on earth.